lisamelton/video-transcoding-scripts/README.md

 However, automatic forced subtitle detection only works when the input is a single file and not a disc image directory.

-Another automatic behavior of `transcode-video.sh` is removing duplicate frames in [interlaced video](https://en.wikipedia.org/wiki/Interlaced_video) left over from the [telecine](https://en.wikipedia.org/wiki/Telecine) process often applied to DVDs and some Blu-ray Discs.
-Again, this only works when the input is a single file and not a disc image directory.
+Another automatic behavior of `transcode-video.sh` is forcing a lower frame rate or applying a `deinterlace` filter to reduce jerky motion and visible artifacts in [interlaced video](https://en.wikipedia.org/wiki/Interlaced_video).

 Most automatic behaviors in this script can be overridden or augmented with additional options.
 But, other than specifying cropping bounds, using `transcode-video.sh` can be as simple as this: